biocatiit/website/content/scihi/2003_insect_muscle.rst

         molecule.
 One head of each myosin projects about 90° from the filament axis; the other tucks inward against the filament's circumference.

-        Comparing the results of modeling against actual postpowerstroke myosin head conformations in waterbug and many other species suggests the changes that take place during a powerstroke cycle (Fig. 1).
+        Comparing the results of modeling against actual post-powerstroke myosin head conformations in waterbug and many other species suggests the changes that take place during a powerstroke cycle (Fig. 1).
 Each of the four projecting heads